Subham-R/Disaster_Responses_Pipelines/README.md

 ![file4](https://github.com/Subham-R/Disaster_Responses_Pipelines/blob/master/04%20Classify%20Message.PNG)

 ## File Descriptions <a name="files"></a>

-Python core for creating the Plotly charts used in the web app.

-ETL Pipeline Preparation.ipynb: This code present in Jupyter notebook was used in the development of process_data.py.

-process_data.py automates ETL Pipeline Preparation.
+ETL Pipeline Preparation.ipynb: This code present in Jupyter notebook was used in the development of process_data.py. process_data.py: automates ETL Pipeline Preparation.

-ML Pipeline Preparation.ipynb: The code and analysis contained in this Jupyter notebook was used in the development of train_classifier.py.
-In particular, it contains the analysis used to tune the ML model and determine which model to use.

-train_classifier.py automates the ML Pipeline Preparation.
+ML Pipeline Preparation.ipynb: This code was used to tune the ML model and  use in the development of train_classifier.py. train_classifier.py automates the ML Pipeline Preparation.

-disaster_messages.csv, disaster_categories.csv contain sample messages (real messages that were sent during disaster events) and categories datasets in csv format.
+disaster_messages.csv has sample messages disaster_categories.csv has categories datasets

-templates folder: This folder contains all of the files necessary to run and render the web app. custom_transformer.py contains custom functions that were used in ML Pipeline Preparation.ipynb so to find best way of model tuning.
+templates folder: This folder has files necessary to run web app.

 ## Run <a name="Run"></a>
 Folowing three main files are required for the project: